5 Great Eco-Friendly Dog Beds: Organic & Non-Toxic

 It's an unavoidable fact that most sustainable products are more expensive than mass-produced alternatives.

-Non-toxic dog beds are likely to cost more than conventional dog beds.
+Non-toxic dog beds usually cost more than conventional dog beds.

-However, the extra cost is worth it when you consider the environmental benefits of eco-friendly dog beds.
-Plus, they’re often more comfortable for your dog too.
-Win-win!
+However, the extra cost is worth it when you consider the environmental benefits.
+Organic dog beds help reduce plastic pollution, conserve natural resources, and provide a healthier sleep environment for pets.
+Plus, they're often more comfortable for your dog.

 One of the most eco-friendly dog bed options is the one that's made using materials lying around your home.

-If you have an old comforter or pillow that’s seen better days, put it to good use by fashioning it into a bed for your furry friend.
+If you have some old clothes or an old comforter or pillow that's seen better days, put it to good use by fashioning it into a bed for your furry friend.

 Simply stuff the comforter or pillow inside an old pillowcase or piece of fabric, and voila!
 You've got yourself a homemade dog bed.
 If you're feeling extra creative, you can even sew a dog bed cover for easy washing.